threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_first_solution.md

 wg-quick up my_first_network.conf
 ```

 On MacOS, open the wireguard application and clock on the plus icon on the lower left corner.
-You can or add a new empty tunnel and copy the configuration or import the file if you have downloaded it from the chat flow.
+Add a new empty tunnel and copy the configuration or import the file if you have downloaded it from the chat flow.

 ![wg_config_mac_add.png](wg_config_mac_add.png)
 ![wg_config_mac_config.png](wg_config_mac_config.png)
 ![wg_config_mac_enable.png](wg_config_mac_enable.png)

 On Windows the process is very similar.
 Open the wireguard application and click on the plus icon on the lower left corner.
-You can or add a new empty tunnel and copy the configuration or import the file if you have downloaded it from the chat flow.
+Add a new empty tunnel and copy the configuration or import the file if you have downloaded it from the chat flow.

 ![wg_config_win_add.png](wg_config_win_add.png)
 ![wg_config_win_config.png](wg_config_win_config.png)
 ![wg_config_win_enable.png](wg_config_win_enable.png)

-### Deploy an ubuntu container and connect to it
+### Deploy a Ubuntu container and connect to it

 Now that you have a network in place.
 We can deploy containers and connect it to the network.
-To do so we will use the ubuntu Chat flow
+To do so we will use the Ubuntu Chat flow

 To start the wizard click the left menu on Solutions then Ubuntu

 ![Solutions menu](adminmenu.png)

-1. First step to deploy ubuntu is to choose the network on which you want to deploy your Ubuntu container.
+1. First step to deploy Ubuntu is to choose the network on which you want to deploy your Ubuntu container.
 Use the same name you entered previously when creating the network

     ![Choose network](ubuntu_network.png)

-2. Second enter a name to give your ubuntu solution.
+2. Second enter a name to give your Ubuntu solution.
 This will be used locally to save the details of the deployment.

     ![Solution name](ubuntu_solution.png)